 While living in India, Katalin received teachings from various teachers in the traditions of Hinduism, Zen and Tibetan Buddhism.
 In 2003, she earned her certification as a Sivananda Yoga instructor from Sivananda Ashram in Kerala, South India.
 Katalin was also fortunate to receive Buddhist teachings from H.H. the Dalai Lama and H.E.
 Tai Situ Rinpoche.
 In 2007, Katalin took refuge with H.H.
 Orgen Trinley Dorje, head of the Karma Kagyu lineage committing to the path of Tibetan Buddhism.

 At this time she also began studying with the Foundation of Shamanic Studies started by Michael Harner.
 She has since completed several of their workshops including the Two Week Shamanic Healing Intensive with Alicia Gates.
-Katalin has also had the opportunity to study hula with Kumu Ehulany Stephany, a Kahuna, or master, on the Big Island of Hawaii.
+Katalin has also had the opportunity to study hula with Kumu Ehulany Stephany, who is recognized as Kahuna Ali’i, or master high priestess, on the Big Island of Hawaii.
 She is a current member of the International Association of Reiki Professionals.

-Katalin’s studies in Wicca, Tarot, Shamanism, Reiki, Yoga, and Tibetan Buddhism have fused over the years.
+Katalin’s studies in Wicca, Tarot, Shamanism/Animism, Reiki, Yoga, and Tibetan Buddhism have fused over the years.
 These studies along with her visionary dreams and years of practice have been cultivated into a deep healing practice.
 She has been leading workshops with an integrated and multidimensional approach for almost two decades on Reiki, women’s wisdom and spirituality.
-Her healing work is inspired by indigenous wisdom, shamanic principles and Reiki healing.
+Her healing work is inspired by indigenous wisdom, intuitive energy principles and Reiki healing.
 She currently resides in Portland, Oregon.